GandhiCloud/tekton/001-tekton-tranformationadvisor-liberty/readme.md

 ## Push Migration Bundle to GIT

-1. Create a new repo in GIT for this application.
+1. Create a new empty repo in GIT for this application as like this.

 ![Git Repo](images/06-git-create-repo.png?raw=true "Git Repo")

+2. GIT details

-2. Enter the `Git Repo`, `UserId`, `User Token` details and Click `Send to Git` button in the TA.
+a) Enter the `Git Repo`, `UserId`, `User Token` details
+b) Click `Send to Git` button in the TA.

 ![GIT Param](images/07-ta-git-1.png?raw=true "GIT Param")